craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Spells/The Axioms, Theories, and Philosophies of Mages of the First Century.md

 >
 > 1. An attuned material focus one uses to gather *fila*.
 > 2. An auditory focus one uses to harmonize *fila*.
-> 3. A physical pattern one uses to
+> 3. A physical pattern one uses to bind *fila* against itself.
+> 4. A will that one uses to manipulate *fila* into *significatio* as *nodum*.

 Though the text itself does not mention any "component", popular parlance refers to these three "things a mortal can perform" as Components, and thus the theory gains its name.
+Individually, popular parlance calls each of the four Components Material, Verbal

 ## The Theory of Enchantment